Nounnours/FlashForge_Creator_3-and-Pro-Cura-profiles/README.md

 # FlashForge_Creator_3-and-Pro-Cura-profiles

 First version of the profile that actually works on the latest Cura (5.2.1 as of today) (and 5.3 as of today 01-04-23 and no April fool's this time haha)

-This should simply go into appdata/roaming/cura/"version number"/ path so in my case : appdata/roaming/cura/5.2/
+This should simply go into Cura config folder: for windows it's in C:/user/{YOUR NAME}/appdata/roaming/cura/{version number}/ path so in my case : C:/user/me/appdata/roaming/cura/5.2/

 You can easily access the config folder for Cura (Windows or MacOS or whatever Linux distro you like to run) by goin there: